Kirovs Lipmans: Ice hockey career

-Honors and awards
+Honors and legacy

 Lipmans was recognized for his contributions to Latvia when made an Officer of the Order of the Three Stars in 2001, and was given the Sportsperson of the Year Award from the Latvian Sports Federation in 2006.
 He received the "Valetudo Patriae" (Health for the Motherland Award) from the Latvian Medical Association in 2017, in recognition of contributions to the development of medicines and health care.
 He received the Paul Loicq Award from the IIHF in 2018, in recognition of contributions to international ice hockey.

+His biography, Kirovs Lipmans: Life Story, written by journalist Ksenia Zagorovsky, was published in 2025.

 Personal life

 Lipmans is married to Anna Lipmans (born 1948), a neurologist and member of the Latvian Medical Association.
 They have a family home in Jūrmala, and have donated money to sports and children; and sponsored concerts including Inese Galante's opera Summertime, and the Jurmala Young Pop Singer Competition operated by Laima Vaikule.
+He contributed financial support to the Liepāja Museum to host an exhibition about local Jewish people.

-Lipmans's ancestry in Latvia dates to the 17th century.
-In a 2020 interview, he stated that his mother always said, "You live in Latvia, and you have to leave something good for this country".
+In a 2020 interview, Lipmans stated that his mother always said, "You live in Latvia, and you have to leave something good for this country".
 When his cousins in the United States and Canada asked him to leave Latvia during the political changes in the 1990s, Lipmans expressed a desire to stay and stated, "No, I will stay in Latvia, because this is my country, and I will do my best to make this a good and rich country".
 He stated that his personal motto in life has been, "If I promise something, I will do it"!